Bitcoin 101: The Complete Beginner's Guide

 Why Do People Buy Bitcoin?

 • Store of value.
 Many holders view Bitcoin as "digital gold" — a hedge against inflation and currency debasement.
-Unlike fiat currencies, Bitcoin's supply cannot be expanded by political decision.

 • Long-term investment.
 Bitcoin has been the best-performing asset class over the past decade.
-While past performance doesn't guarantee future returns, many investors allocate a small percentage of their portfolio to Bitcoin.

 • Financial sovereignty.
 In countries with unstable currencies or capital controls, Bitcoin provides an alternative way to store and transfer wealth.